 The bill amends Section 59A-18-17 of the New Mexico Insurance Code to revise the requirements for residential property insurance, specifically regarding the payment of depreciation.
-It mandates that insurance coverage in residential property insurance policies must cover the cost to repair or replace property without any deductions for depreciation.
-Additionally, if the insured chooses to perform the repairs themselves, they are allowed to include a reasonable overhead expense.
-The new legal language specifies that at the time of settlement, insurers are required to pay one hundred percent of the replacement cost minus depreciation, with the remaining costs to be paid upon completion of the rebuild or replacement, capped at the replacement cost or policy limits.
+It mandates that insurance coverage in residential property policies must cover the cost to repair or replace property without any deductions for depreciation.
+Additionally, if the insured chooses to perform the repairs themselves, they are allowed a reasonable overhead expense.
+The bill introduces a new provision stating that at the time of settlement, insurers are required to pay one hundred percent of the replacement cost less depreciation, with the remaining costs to be paid upon completion of the rebuild or replacement, capped at the replacement cost or policy limits.

 Statutes affected: introduced version: 59A-18-17